Game Winner Bob Baffert

 Country House is by Lookin At Lucky out of a War Front mare and has the look of a stayer.
 Assistant trainer Riley Mott said of Country House, “Physically, he’s built like a grown man.
 If you had a two-turn horse, you would want it to look like him.”
 He also has the Rasmussen Factor (RF) in his pedigree, being inbred 4x4 to the great broodmare No Class, dam of four champions – Sky Classic, Regal Classic, Grey Classic, and Classy N Smart, who in turn produced Canadian Triple Crown winner and Breeders’ Cup Distaff winner Dance Smartly, as well as two-time champion sire Smart Strike, sire of Curlin, Lookin At Lucky, English Channel, Battle of Midway, and My Miss Aurelia.

 Country House joins Mucho and the maiden winner TACITUS, a Juddmonte owned and bred colt by Tapit out of $2.7 million earner Close Hatches, to form a strong three-pronged Bill Mott assault on the Derby.
 Tacitus broke his maiden going a mile at Aqueduct and should improve off that race.
 Mott added that Tacitus is still growing into his frame and will get better as he gets older.
+Watch out for all these unproven, but highly promising and improving colts -- Nolo Contesto, Country House, Omaha Beach, and Tacitus.
+They could all be peaking around Derby time.

 I am going to totally throw out CODE OF HONOR’S last start, in which he was a disappointing fourth in the Mucho Macho Man Stakes and nearly included him in the Dozen, but ran out of room.
 I cannot forget about his powerful second in the Champagne Stakes, run in a rapid 1:34 3/5, in which he closed from last, finishing three lengths ahead of Saratoga Special winner CALL PAUL.
 At the top of his form he was forced to then miss the Breeders’ Cup Juvenile due to a fever and then was forced to miss the Remsen Stakes when he wasn’t training up to Shug McGaughey’s standards.
 So that is two important starts he was forced to miss.
 Going into the Mucho Macho Man off only a few short breezes I just felt as if he had lost that edge and came up flat.
 But like the winner, Mihos, he had to run a very fast second quarter in :21 2/5 while moving up too early.
 Mihos was able to turn it off and wait, but Code of Honor kept going to reach contention before tiring in the stretch.
 I am looking for big improvement next time out.